battleaxedotco/tool-docs/docs/timelord/frame-tools.md

 # Frame tools

 Most of the panel real-estate in Timelord is devoted to frame-by-frame tools in Photoshop and Animate.
-Show or hide the tools that best support your workflow with by right-clicking the panel > Customize.
+Show or hide the tools that best support your workflow by right-clicking the panel > Customize.

 ## Duration